salmansrabon/android-appium-chaldal/README.md

 ```
 5. Now, Start appium server
 6. Open the project with IntelIJ
-7. Import the dependency fom gradle
+7. Import the dependency from gradle
 8. Click on "Play" button

 See the automation <a href="https://www.youtube.com/watch?v=DLfScKAlm2A" target="_blank">video</a> here